remexre/remexre.github.io/_posts/2017-05-19-monto-version-3-specification-draft-1.md

 After the HTTP connection is established, the Client SHALL make a POST request to the `/monto/version` path, with a [`ClientVersion`](#411-clientversion) Message as the body.
-The Broker SHALL check that it is compatible with the client.
+The Broker SHALL check that it is compatible with the Client.
 The Broker SHALL respond with a [`BrokerVersion`](#421-brokerversion) Message.
-If the Broker is compatible with the client, this response SHALL have an HTTP Status of 200.
+If the Broker is compatible with the Client, this response SHALL have an HTTP Status of 200.
 If the Broker and Client are not compatible, the response SHALL instead have an HTTP Status of 409.